PawelManczak/Slither.io/README.md

 ### TODO
-- steering / @luluu9
+- players appearance / @luluu9
 - eating
 - collisions
 - interpolating
 - leaderboard
 - improving players state update
 - returning from death (play again)

+### Found bugs
+- when doing a full circle with the mouse around the player wrong direction is chosen